amyrhzhao/CooEngine/README.md

 ### Core
 - Memory Management:
-  - BlockAllocator that allocates fixed-size memory blocks on compile-time and manages them on run time.
+  - BlockAllocator that allocates, access and free fixed-size memory blocks to avoid memory fragmentation.
-  - Handle Pool that manages accessibility and check the validation of Handles.
+  - Handle Pool that manages accessibility and checks the validation of Handles.
 - StreamReader and StreamWriter that read and write data into MemoryStream.
-- Meta system that save information of source code which can be use on run time.
+- Meta system that saves information of source code which can be used on run time.
 General Meta type including:
   - Meta Array
   - Meta Class
   - Meta Field
   - Meta Pointer

 ### Graphics
-- Animation
+- Animation:
+  - Animator that plays, pauses animation and manages the transition between animation clips.
-- Camera
+  - Skeleton/Skinning animation support.
+  - Tool for animation file import and convert to a custom animation file.
-- DebugUI
+- DebugUI that provides an interface between CooEngine and Dear Imgui.
-- Material
+- Mesh:
+  - Basic geometry builder includes Cube, Cone, Cylinder, Plane and Sphere.
-- Mesh
+  - Mesh data save and load.
+  - MeshBuffer for shader use.
-- Simple Draw
+- Simple Draw that is used for visual debugging.
-- Sprite Renderer
+- Sprite Renderer:
+  - Batches sprites for efficiency.
+  - Draw sprite with different textures, positions, rotations, scales and pivots.

 ### Math
 - Math types: